shermanhung/shermanhung.github.io/_portfolio/portfolio-2.md

   src="https://github.com/user-attachments/assets/bfea1b33-ccab-481e-9967-0d0c8d3057d1"
 />

 The data used in this project consists of well-logging curves.
-Figure 1 illustrates this type of data, which can be viewed as a form of time-series   signal where the time axis is replaced by depth (y-axis), and geophysical measurements are recorded at regular spatial intervals (blue curve along the x-axis).
+Figure 1 illustrates this type of data, which can be viewed as a form of time-series   signal where the time axis is replaced by depth (y-axis), and geophysical measurements are recorded at regular spatial intervals of 0.125 meters (blue curve along the x-axis).
 Conceptually, these signals are similar to audio waveforms used in music information retrieval, allowing many of the same signal-processing and pattern-analysis techniques to be applied.

 Given a sequence of geophysical measurements collected at different depths within a well, the goal is to segment the well into distinct geological strata, each defined by a top and bottom boundary (shown as red layer boundaries in Figure 1).
 This project aims to automate this process using an AI-based solution, reducing the need for manual interpretation by geological experts.